Shoeb-K/serverless-multirole-backend/README.md

 ---

+## 🚀 Real-World Relevance

+This project is inspired by a production system where:

+- Multi-role access (Admin, Supervisor, User) was implemented
+- Real-time notifications were delivered using event-driven architecture
+- System handled asynchronous workflows using SQS

+This repository demonstrates the core architecture and concepts in a simplified form.

+---

 ## 🏗️ Architecture Overview

 The system follows a **serverless and event-driven architecture**:

-- API Gateway – Entry point for client requests
+- **API Gateway** – Entry point for client requests
-- AWS Lambda – Backend business logic
+- **AWS Lambda** – Backend business logic
-- DynamoDB – Scalable NoSQL database
+- **DynamoDB** – Scalable NoSQL database
-- SQS – Asynchronous event processing
+- **SQS** – Asynchronous event processing
-- Step Functions – Workflow orchestration (optional)
+- **AWS CDK** – Infrastructure as Code modeling
-- CloudWatch – Logging and monitoring
+- **CloudWatch** – Logging and monitoring

 ![Architecture](./assets/architecture.png)